-In addition to being the creative director of his signature brand, Lagerfeld oversees the creative direction of the Chanel and Fendi fashion houses.
-His visionary talent further expands beyond fashion to include illustration, photography, styling and publishing.
+In addition to being the creative director of his signature brand, Lagerfeld oversaw the creative direction of the Chanel and Fendi fashion houses.
+His visionary talent further expanded beyond fashion to include illustration, photography, styling and publishing.

 1933: Karl Lagerfeld was born in Hamburg, Germany.

 1954: He won first prize in a contest organised by the Secrétariat International de la Laine (International Wool Association), for a sketch of a coat.
 The coat was produced by Pierre Balmain who offered Karl Lagerfeld, then 17, a job as his assistant.

 1957: He became art director for fashion designer Jean Patou.

 1962: He became one of the first freelancers in the modern fashion industry, working between France, Italy, England and Germany.